Why More People are Paying out of Pocket for Healthcare…even during a recession

 But did you know that you could bypass all of this hassle – and get faster results – by going directly to a physical therapist?

-Physical therapists are trained to diagnose your problem and provide a fully customized treatment option that doesn’t involve prescription medications or procedures.
+Physical therapists are trained to diagnose your problem and provide a fully customized treatment option.
+One that doesn’t involve prescription medications or procedures.